 That was great !
 I was really touched by all of these young people.
 What a world they are coming into.
 I was really touched to tears a couple of times.
 And how wonderful to see you at work , so beautiful and skilled and helping them to become conscious of the challenges and of their own creativity.
 So, thank you, Sarah, I loved it !

 (Joyce Bethune, Regina, SK)

 LINKS TO STUDENT WORKS

-Lauren Wilson – Changing the Box video
+Lauren Wilson – Changing the Box, reflections on personal change video

 Mika Abbott – Punctured (Prairie Landscape), digital photographs and scanned images, 2020 webpage